glenjamin/devboard/README.md

 ## Installation & Setup

-For a more guided introduction that makes some tooling choices for you, see the [Quick Start Guide](#) (this doesn't exist yet).
+I'm planning to write a more guided tutorial-style quick-start guide, but for now you'll have to make do with the guidance in this README.

 Firstly you'll need Devboard itself.